What are the right epistemic norms for science?

 Should the conventional threshold for statistical significance in the social and biomedical sciences be redefined?
 Should pre-registration of studies be promoted or required?
 Should we move from classical to Bayesian methods in the analysis of studies?
 And what might a better future science look like?
 Investigating these questions constitutes a central strand of my research.

 To this end, I use the tools of game & decision theory, Bayesian statistics, dynamical systems, and network theory to explore a range of questions on how we come to produce and justify collective knowledge (esp. with respect to the replication crisis in social and life sciences).
+This is the formal, social epistemology of science.

 You can find my peer-reviewed publications and works in progress below.
 You can also find the computational models that typically accompany this research (the open-source code for which is available at my GitHub page) as well as information graphics I’ve created on related topics.